diegoobh/diegoobh/README.md

 I am Diego, a 20 year old Computer Science student.
 My interests are around AI, web development and iOS development.

 ### About me ⚡
-📚 Studying Computer Engineering at the University of Salamanca.
+📚 Studying Computer Science at the University of Salamanca.

 ### My tech stack(s)🛠